The International Students Centre (ISC) is responsible for the enrolment of international students in NSW government schools.

 It is expected that students complete all class, homework and assessment tasks.
 Any Year 10, 11 and 12 students who fail to complete tasks to a satisfactory standard will be notified about their failure to complete Board of Studies requirements.

-CRICOS provider name: NSW Department of Education and Communities - Schools CRICOS provider code: 00588M
+CRICOS provider name: NSW Department of Education - Schools CRICOS provider code: 00588M

 View school newsletter: High Flyer